ewigdev/links/README.md

 ## ❤️ Author

-**Cris Alarcon** — Created as a reusable component for portfolio and web projects.
+**EwigDev** — Created as a reusable component for portfolio and web projects.
-Check out the live version in my portfolio: [Ewig Dev Links Page](https://ewigdev.tokyo/links)
+Check out the live full integrated version in my portfolio: [Ewig Dev Links Page](https://ewigdev.tokyo/links)